How to Get Into Drexel Medical School

 • Chemistry: with an emphasis on general, organic, and biochemistry; may be fulfilled with two years of chemistry.

-• Physics: with an emphasis on thermodynamics, kinetics, electricity, wave motion, and magnetism; may be fulfilled with a course in physics.
+• Physics: with an emphasis on thermodynamics, kinetics, electricity, wave motion, and magnetism; may be fulfilled with a physics course.

 • Laboratory Experience: focusing on making and confirming hypotheses and problem-solving; may be fulfilled through any scientific course with a lab component.